jfbenckhuijsen/node-cloud-functions/README.md

 module.exports = CloudFunctions.restServiceModule({
     name: 'REQUIRED: Name of the service module',
     use: "Array of Express/Connect compatbile middleware executed on all paths (see Middleware support below)",
-    enableCors: 'Boolean: enables support for CORS on all paths.
+    cors: 'Boolean: enables support for CORS on all paths.
 See CORS support',
-    debug: 'Boolean: enables a specific path /_paths to show the set of configured paths', paths : [
+    debug: 'Boolean: enables a specific path /_paths to show the set of configured paths',
+    authStrategies: { // Optional, enables authentication
+        default: passport.authenticate() // The default passport strategy to use
+        [other name]: passport.authenticate() // Alternative strategies
+    },
+    auth: false,//'Boolean' or 'String': enables or disables global authentication.
+In case of a boolean, this refers to the default
+     // authentication strategy.
+In case of a string, this refers to the name of the strategy. paths : [
         // Specification of the various paths
         {